Uppsala Conflict Data Program: Organized violence definitions

-UCDP Data
+Datasets

-Data collection
+Collection

 UCDP uses both printed and electronic public sources for gathering information.
 All sources are manually read.
 The main source is the Factiva Database that is composed of over 30 000 newspapers, newswires, and other sources from around the globe.
 As a minimum, for each country, UCDP uses at least one of the global newswires (AFP, Reuters, AP, Xinhua, or Agencia EFE) in addition to BBC Monitoring.
 Additional sources include newly published books, case studies, journals like Africa Research Bulletin, research reports, documents of international and multinational organizations, publications by NGOs such as Human Rights Watch and Amnesty International, and documents of fighting parties.
 Sources are evaluated according to the context in which they are published, and reports are traced back to the primary source to establish reliability.

 UCDP staff members manually codes approximately 10 000-12 000 events on an annual basis.

-UCDP Georeferenced Event Dataset (GED)
+Georeferenced Event Dataset (GED)

 This is one of UCDP's core dataset and it is the most disaggregated one.
 The GED covers individual events of organized violence (the phenomena of lethal violence occurring at a given time and place).
 These events are sufficiently fine-grained to have several spatial and temporal locators, such as place name, administrative division, and geographic coordinates down to the level of individual villages, as well as start and end dates, disaggregated to single, individual days.
 The dataset is updated annually by UCDP.

-UCDP/PRIO Armed Conflict Dataset
+Armed conflict

 The UCDP/PRIO Armed Conflict Dataset is a joint project between the UCDP and PRIO that records armed conflicts from 1946 that result in a minimum of 25 battle-related deaths and in which at least one actor is the government of a state.
 The dataset is updated annually by UCDP.

-UCDP Dyadic Dataset
+Dyadic version

 The UCDP Dyadic Dataset is a dyad-year version of the UCDP/PRIO Armed Conflict Dataset.
 A dyad consists of two opposing actors in an armed conflict where at least one party is the government of a state.
 The dataset is updated annually by UCDP.